 8.10E.1 Introduction

-The requirements in this clause apply for a UE configured with groupBasedBeamReporting-r17 and dual TCI state configurations on PCell in standalone NR, assuming dual target TCI states are known and the UE can receive the dual target TCI states simultaneously, where the known conditions are defined in 8.10E.2.
+The requirements in this clause apply for a UE configured with groupBasedBeamReporting-r17 and dual TCI state configurations on a single PCell, PSCell, or SCell in standalone NR, when the UE is configured with a single serving cell (PCell, PSCell, or SCell) in FR2-1, assuming dual target TCI states are known and the UE can receive the dual target TCI states simultaneously, where the known conditions are defined in 8.10E.2.
 UE shall complete the switch of active TCI state within the delay defined in this clause.